Global Candidate Privacy Notice

 We collect and use personal data that you provide us when you apply for one or more open positions at Givaudan or you submit a generic application, as follows:

 Assessments: During the application period, we may collect personal data through various assessment questionnaires, for example, answers to and results of cognitive tests.
-For more information about this process, see below section “What happens with your personal data during the application period”.
+For more information about this process, see below section “What do we do with it?”.

 Onboarding: When you accept our job offer, we ask for additional personal data in order to get your employment contract prepared for you, for example your bank account information to pay your salary, a copy of your work permit, your social security number, emergency contact details or proof of your qualifications.
 The personal data we ask from you in this phase might differ in every country we operate in and be subject to local legal requirements.